FC Podillya Khmelnytskyi: Merger with Krasyliv

-2007 crisis and creation of Dynamo
+2007 crisis, revival of Podillia and transformation of it into Dynamo

 In 2006–2007, a scandal arose between the club's owner, Petro Arsenyuk, and the mayor of Khmelnytskyi, Serhiy Melnyk, following mayoral elections.
 In 2007, the professional club playing in the Ukrainian First League moved their home games to Krasyliv.

-At the same time, due to the efforts of Stanislav Ostrovskyi and the Khmelnytskyi city authorities, another club, FC Podillya Khmelnytskyi, entered national amateur competition, the 2007 Ukrainian Football Amateur League, as well as Khmelnytskyi Oblast football competitions.
+At the same time, due to the efforts of Stanislav Ostrovskyi and the Khmelnytskyi city authorities in face of Serhiy Melnyk (mayor of Khmelnytskyi), another club, FC Podillya Khmelnytskyi, entered national amateur competition, the 2007 Ukrainian Football Amateur League, as well as Khmelnytskyi Oblast football competitions.
 Following the first stage of national amateur competitions, the newly formed communal club applied for a place in the Second League.
-Meawhile, the Podillya club playing in Krasyliv was relegated and was therefore expected to play in the 2007–08 Ukrainian Second League.
+Meanwhile, the Podillya club playing in Krasyliv was relegated and was therefore expected to play in the 2007–08 Ukrainian Second League.

 In the end, the Khmelnytskyi Podillya prevailed, while the Krasyliv Podillya withdrew.
 The new club, under manager Bohdan Blavatskyi, finished third in the 2007–08 Ukrainian Second League season.
 The following season the club with new manager did not perform well.

 During the winter break of the 2008–09 Ukrainian Second League season, the Khmelnytskyi Oblast government withdrew from sponsoring of the team by dissolving the club and the club's senior team was further sponsored by the Khmelnytskyi regional Dynamo sports society which organized FC Dynamo Khmelnytskyi that took over the football team.
 The club's succession was approved early in March 2009 by the Professional Football League of Ukraine.
 Parallelly to Dynamo at regional competitions continued to participate Podillia.
 In 2007, 2008, 2010 and 2011, "Podillya" took part in the Khmelnytskyi Oblast football championships.
 In 2013 in the Khmelnytskyi Oblast championship it played under name "Podillya-Olimp".
 At the end of 2013 during the ongoing 2013–14 Ukrainian Second League season, the Dynamo administration announced in official letter to the Professional Football League of Ukraine that FC Dynamo Khmelnytskyi which was established in 2007 has ceased to exist.

 Latest reorganization and restart

-In 2014 ,Podillya entered national competitions among amateurs.
+In 2014, Podillya entered national competitions among amateurs.